What is Minnesota known for? 30 things you didn’t know!

 Palisades Head

-You can see the house where she grew up and take a tour of the town to see other sites associated with her.
+You can see the house where she grew up and take a tour.

 The burger is made by stuffing a patty with cheese before cooking, creating a molten, gooey center.